 Dr. Kane-Gill received her Bachelor of Science degree in pharmacy from Wayne State University in Detroit, Michigan.
 She completed a pharmacy practice residency accredited by the American Society of Health-System Pharmacists at West Virginia University Hospital in Morgantown, West Virginia, and earned a Doctorate of Pharmacy degree from the University of Toledo in Toledo, Ohio.
 Dr. Kane-Gill then pursued her Master of Science degree in Pharmacy Administration with emphasis on Pharmacoeconomics and Health Outcomes at The Ohio State University in Columbus, Ohio and she completed a critical care fellowship at The Ohio State University.

 Dr. Kane-Gill’s interests focus on health service research, including the assessment of economic, clinical, and quality outcomes for critically ill patients.
 Her goal is to identify effective approaches for the detection, prevention, and management of medication errors and adverse drug events as to improve quality of care and patient safety.
 Dr. Kane-Gill has served as Principal Investigator and Co-Investigator on several funded research grants in this area of study.
 Most recently, she received an AHRQ R18 grant entitled "Transforming the Medication Regimen Review Process of High-Risk Drugs Using a Patient-Centered Telemedicine-Based Approach to Prevent Adverse Drug Events in the Nursing Home" (R18HS02420-01).
-Her work has been presented at several professional meetings, and she has published more than 90 articles and book chapters related to critical care and patient safety.
+Her work has been presented at several professional meetings, and she has published more than 100 articles and book chapters related to critical care and patient safety.
 Her endeavors include editing published books on the use of high-risk intravenous medications in special patient populations and drug induced complications in critically ill patients.
 She is on the editorial board for Critical Care Medicine, Annals of Pharmacotherapy and Hospital Pharmacy (critical care column).
 She is currently the editor of Critical Connections a newsmagazine that is developed and distributed by the Society of Critical Care Medicine.